fsmoothy/fsmoothy/packages/typeorm/README.md

 ### StateMachineEntity

 Let's take a look at the `StateMachineEntity` mixin.
-It accepts an object with the following properties:
+It accepts an object with DB table column name as a key and state machine configuration `state()` as a value.
+The configuration object has the following properties:

 - `id` - a unique identifier for the state machine (used for debugging purposes)
 - `initial` - the initial state of the state machine